 The existence of some provisions in our organizational documents and under Delaware law could delay or prevent a change in control of our Company that a stockholder may consider favorable, which could adversely affect the price of our common stock.
-Certain provisions of our amended and restated certificate of incorporation and amended and restated bylaws could make it more difficult for a third party to acquire control of our Company, even if the change of control would be beneficial to our stockholders.
+Certain provisions of our amended and restated certificate of incorporation and amended and restated bylaws, which will be effective as of the closing of this offering, could make it more difficult for a third party to acquire control of our Company, even if the change of control would be beneficial to our stockholders.
 These provisions include:

-- · a classified board of directors, so that only approximately one-third of our directors are elected each year; - the ability of our board of directors to issue preferred stock without stockholder approval; - · limitations on the removal of directors; and - limitations on the ability of our stockholders to call special meetings.
+- a classified board of directors, so that only approximately one-third of our directors are elected each year; - the ability of our board of directors to issue preferred stock without stockholder approval; - limitations on the removal of directors; and - limitations on the ability of our stockholders to call special meetings.